hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 For the `listenHandler` we do exactly the same as we did for the `sayHandler`, but without parsing any input.
 We will instead tell the Client that the connection should be kept alive.

 We create a new Handler `listenHandler` and set the **HTTP Header "Connection" to "keep-alive"** to tell the Client to not terminate the Connection.
+Also we will set **HTTP Header "Content-Type" to "text/event-stream"**.

 To make sure that we are not Terminating the Connection from our side early, we wait for the Close event of the Client.